ChillBDD/Chill/README.md

     }

     [Fact]
-    public void Then_model_is_the_existing_custmoer()
+    public void Then_model_is_the_existing_customer()
     {
         Result.Model.Should().Be(The<Customer>());
     }
 }
 ```

 In Chill, you can just define an asynchronous method in your call to **When()**.
 Chill will take care of handling the asynchronous complexity for you.
-Now all you need to do is to make sure your dependency return a Task instead of the ‘normal’ result.
+Now all you need to do is to make sure your dependency returns a Task instead of the ‘normal’ result.
 You can do this by calling the **.Asynchronously()** extension method.